Allergy Force Insights

 Be sure to tap 'Done' after choosing the date.

-.....you can add and manage expirations for up to EIGHT different autoinjectors.
+...you can add and manage expirations for up to EIGHT different autoinjectors in total.

-The white 'syringe' icon at the top left of your Home Page will turn YELLOW and stay YELLOW until you update the expiration data for a new autoinjector,
+The white 'syringe' icon at the top left of your Home Page will turn YELLOW and stay YELLOW until you update the expiration date for a new autoinjector.

 Plus, you'll receive weekly reminders under the 'Notifications Bell' at the top right of your Home Page.